olwend/jvm-cucumber/Documentation.md

     import org.apache.http.client.methods.HttpGet;

 In the following requests they follow the same basic pattern but with slight variations.
+We'll be using HttpRequest

 ### Get Request:

+Feature file:

+Given I create a get request
+When I run a get request
+Then the status returns 200
+And I print the response array

+Step definitions:

 For the Get request you'll be retrieving data
   - To do this you'll want to set up the request by specifying a couple variables
     - First, the Base Url, for example the github url is https://api.github.com/